 In this season of life, I knew in a desperate way I needed to draw closer to God.

-1. Pray Together
+1. Pray Together for a thriving Empty Nest Marriage

 Three short years later my baby girl started college and the Lord stretched me again.
 Ouch!
 It was official.
 My husband and I were now Empty Nesters.